brucou/react-state-driven/README.md

  */
 ```

+### Contracts
+- types contracts
+- the chosen machine instance must accept a predefined init event.
+That event will be sent when
+the `<Machine/>` component is first mounted (`componentDidMount` React lifecycle method).

 ### Semantics
 - The `<Machine />` component :
   - initializes the raw event source (subject) which which receives and forward all raw events